firepear/homefarm/docs/management.md

 quoting skills to handle complex requests.

-If you want to run a command against only some nodes, use: `farmctl cmd 'COMMAND' 'GLOB'`.
-The second argument is a shell glob that determines which nodes the command will be run against.
+If you want to run a command against only some nodes, use: `farmctl cmd 'COMMAND' 'REGEXP'`.
+The second argument is a regular expression that determines which nodes the command will be run against.
 Let's say I have six nodes, two of which are Raspberry Pis:

 `node01 node02 node03 node04 nodepi01 nodepi02`

-To run a command only against the Pis, I could use `farmctl cmd 'COMMAND' 'nodepi*'`.
-And if I wanted to reboot the second and third x86 node, I could use `farmctl cmd 'COMMAND' 'node0[23]'`
+To run a command only against the Pis, I could use `farmctl cmd 'COMMAND' 'pi'`.
+To reboot the second and third x86 node, I could use `farmctl cmd 'sudo reboot' 'node0[23]'`